 However, investors wanting to pursue self-direction in real estate investment, have to conduct proper due diligence for identifying a self-directed IRA administrator.
 Furthermore, an investor needs to learn the tax implications and limitations of maintaining an IRA or 401(k) simultaneously.

 - Private REITs

 Crowdfunding as a way of facilitating retirement investment in real estate has recently gained momentum.
 It involves the pooling of funds by a number of investors into a real estate project.
-Such type of funding makes an investor a part of an actual real estate project, which makes them both an active as well a passive investor.
-This is because the investor can directly select suitable real estate properties among a list of projects.
+Such type of funding makes an investor a part of an actual real estate project, which makes them both active as well passive investors.
+This is because the investor can directly select suitable real estate properties from a list of projects.

 As a result, instead of investing in a REIT mutual fund, investors can purchase a part of actual real estate property.
-This makes a retiree an active investor of a large-scale property.
+This makes a retiree an active investor in a large-scale property.

 - Direct Ownership